Model for Leaf Tissue Growth in 3D

 Cell Plasticity in Wound Healing

-A study of shape change of cells in epithelial wound healing using computational a model.
+A study of shape change of cells in epithelial wound healing comparing different computational models for different tissue types.

 Computational Optimization of Soft Robots in Sofa